radwankakar/infrastructure/docs/adr/0013-compare-vpn-edition.md

 ## Decision Outcome

-Chosen option:
+Chosen option: OpenVPN Access Server, Would be our best option going forward. the GUI will allow the hosting team manage users easily.
+Switching to Access Serve will have the least amount of down time to deploy and depending on what model is chosen changing the instance or image will result in little downtime.

 ### Positive Consequences

-*
-*
+* Little to no downtime in switching.
+* we can still use the config file from the VPN we currently use

 ### Negative Consequences

-*
-*
+* depending on the model type redeploying will require contacting OpenVPN to get a new key *

 ## Pros and Cons of the Options

 ### OpenVPN CE

-This Is the free and open source version under the OpenVPN Items.
-All Configuring requires knowledge of Linux and ansible for deployments.
-Virtually Identical to the paid Access Server version but during a pairing session we discovered that there is no LDAP access.
-There is a compare sheet provided here (What Are The Main Differences Between OpenVPN Open Source And OpenVPN Access Server? | OpenVPN)
+This is the free and open source version under the OpenVPN Items.
+All configuring requires knowledge of Linux and Ansible for deployments.
+Virtually identical to the paid Access Server version but during a pairing session we discovered that there is no LDAP access.
+There is a compare sheet provided here [What Are The Main Differences Between OpenVPN Open Source And OpenVPN Access Server? | OpenVPN](https://openvpn.net/faq/what-are-the-main-differences-between-openvpn-open-source-and-openvpn-access-server/)

 * Good, once configurations are complete deploying can be easy
-* Bad, Having to keep a deploy script up-to-Date
+* Bad, because we must maintain deploy scripts
-* Bad, With a lack of documentation confusion can accrue
+* Bad, there is no Support from OpenVPN directly, there are a few HOWTO guides to starting but most troubleshooting is through Wiki

 ### OpenVPN Access Server